Response-adaptive randomization in clinical trials: from myths to practical considerations: Abstract

 \textit{Measurement/classification error and missing data}

-The presence of measurement error (for continuous variables) or classification error (for binary variables) and missing data are common in medical research.
-Many analysis approaches have been proposed to reduce the impact of these issues on statistical inference (see e.g.\ \citet{Guolo2008}, \citet{Little2002}, and \citet{Blackwell2017}) but limited literature \changes{is available} on overcoming these issues \changes{when data is collected via a} RAR procedure.
-The main concern when there are missing values and/or measurement error is that the sequentially updated allocation probability may become biased, \changes{and hence the design will not have its expected properties e.g.\ in terms of patient benefit}.
-This happens when the unobserved true values come from a distribution that is different to that of the observed values.
+Measurement error (for continuous variables) or classification error (for binary variables) and missing data are common in medical research. \secondround{There are many approaches proposed to} reduce the impact of these on statistical inference (see e.g.\ \citet{Guolo2008, Little2002, Blackwell2017}) but \secondround{very little} literature on this \secondround{in the context of RAR}.
+The \secondround{distinctive concern} is that the sequentially updated allocation probabilities may be biased, \changes{and hence the design will not have its expected properties e.g.\ in terms of patient benefit}.

-To the best of our knowledge, the only work considering classification (or measurement) error \changes{in RAR} is by \citet{Li2012} and \citet{Li2013}.
-They derived optimal allocation targets under a model with constant misclassification probabilities, which could differ between the treatment arms.
-In the latter paper, the effect of misclassification (in the two-arm setting) on the usual optimal allocation designs was also explored through simulation.
+\secondround{ A few articles looking at classification (or measurement) error \changes{in RAR} include \citet{Li2012}, who derive optimal allocation targets under constant misclassification probabilities that differ between the arms, and \citet{Li2013}, who explore through simulation the effect of misclassification (in the two-arm setting) on optimal allocation designs.}

-As for missing data, \citet{Biswas2004} considered the presence of missing responses for a CARA design.
-For a two-arm setting with a normal outcome, a probit link function that depends on the covariate adjusted unknown treatment effect parameters is used to construct the allocation probability.
-Under the assumption of missing at random (see \citet{Rubin1976}) and with a single imputation for the missing responses, they found that the standard deviation and the mean of the proportion of patients assigned to a treatment arm are not affected by the structure of the missing data mechanism.
-In a thesis by \citet{Ma2013}, a new allocation function for CARA in the presence of missing covariates and missing responses is defined.